 Students at ESCC are paid according to the number of credit hours in which they are enrolled as of the end of the College's official drop/add period.
 Students taking fewer than six hours may not be eligible to receive Federal Pell Grant benefits.
-Students will not receive financial aid for taking classes outside their programs of study.
+Students will not receive financial aid for any classes taken outside their program of study.